KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 ## Debug builds

-When you create a debug build, there will be an additional **Debug** menu to the right of the **Help** menu that will give you access to additional functionality for easier debugging.
+When you create a debug build, there will be an additional **Internal** menu to the right of the **Help** menu that will give you access to additional functionality for easier debugging.

 ## Strings